 Isabel We have talked of marriage for quite some time.
-But there is still no plan for a wedding.
-Ebenezer There will be a wedding when I have enough money to support such an enterprise.
+But there is support such an enterprise.

+Ebenezer There will be a wedding when I have enough money to

 Isabel When will that ever be, Ebenezer?
 How much is "enough"?
 I want to marry you, not your cash box.

-Slowly Ebenezer looks up at Isabel as her words penetrate Ebeneze I will decide when.
+Slowly Ebenezer looks up at Isabel as her words penetrate

+Ebenezer I will decide when.
 I will know.
 Now I have work to do.

 Isabel shakes her head.

 She looks sadly at the ring Ebenezer gave her.

 Isabel No. You have found another love to replace me - and she is much more desirable than I am.

-Ebeneze I have no idea what you're talking about.
-Isabel puts her hand in the open money box on the desk and lets a handful of golden sovereigns trickle through her fingers Isabel This lady here.
-Ebenezer puts his pen down and looks at the gold, and then at Isabel Ebeneze How shall I ever understand this world?
-There is nothing on which it is so hard as poverty, and there is nothing it condemns with such severity as the pursuit of wealth!
+Ebenezer I have no idea what you're talking about.

+Isabel puts her hand in the open money box on the desk and lets a handful of golden sovereigns trickle through her fingers

+Isabel This lady here.

+Ebenezer puts his pen down and looks at the gold, and then at Isabel on which it is so hard as poverty, and there is nothing it condemns with such severity as the pursuit of wealth!

+Ebenezer How shall I ever understand this world?
+There is nothing one by one, until only the desire for gain is left.

 Scrooge He's right!
 It was true then and it's true now!

-Isabel All your nobler dreams, that I loved, I have seen die off one by one, until only the desire for gain is left.
-Ebenezer I am not changed towards you am I?
+Isabel All your nobler dreams, that I loved, I have seen die off when you were poor, and content to be so.
+You were someone else then, I see that only too clearly, and so I can release you.

+Ebenezer I am not changed towards you ... am !?

 Isabel Yes, Ebenezer.
 You are.
-Your promise to me was made when you were poor, and content to be so.
-You were someone else then, I see that only too clearly, and so I can release you.
-(She looks sadly again at the ring, then removes it from her finger and offers it to Ebenezer)

-Ebenezer does not take it
+Your promise to me was made

+She looks sadly again at the ring, then removes it from her finger and offers it to Ebenezer.
+Ebenezer does not take it made my love of value to you, yes.
+If you met me today, you would not love me.